danielmjones/Getting-and-Cleansing-Data-Coursera-Week4-Project/Codebook.md

 The data set contains 180 rows of data with 69 variables.

-All variables are numeric except for 'Activity' which is a factor of the six activities - (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+All variables are NUMERIC except for 'Activity' which is a FACTOR of the six activities - (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).

+Each row contains the average values for each subject and activity for the mean and standard deviation variables selected.

 The 69 variables are:

 Activity_id

 Activity

 Subject_id

 TimeBodyAccelerationMeanX